naziya115/arduino/music_player.md

 * ~~rfid scanner connect with your card~~
-* build the same thing with buttons
+* how to track state of multile buttons
 * connect rfid to the project